alpaddesai/Sales/README.md

 Confidential information is not displayed.

-Please download the executable in https://github.com/alpaddesai/OptimalCapitalStructure/releases for details.
+Please download the executable in https://github.com/alpaddesai/Sales/releases for details.

-Images are custom.
+Images are custom

+## Sales Management

+## Social Networking